Turn Your Losses Around

 One of the things I find myself repeating endlessly is something that you all need to hear over and over again to keep you going, especially for my upcomingstudents.
-EVERY trader…even the greatest…experiences loss and it’s SO important to learn from your losses and turn your losses into profits!
+EVERY trader…even the greatest…experiences loss and it’s SO important to learn from your losses!
 If you haven’t lost, you haven’t learned.
 The hardest part of trading is learning to deal and cope with the losses, learning from them, and turning those lessons into the foundation that can help you achieve major wins.

 Download a PDF version of this post as PDF.